VitoBarra/MLprj24/Report/ReportML24.md

 ## Alternatives
-For the control of the model complexity there are others methods that are explicit and implicit.
+For the control of the model complexity, there are other methods that are explicit and implicit.
 - Implicit : L1, (like )
 - Explicit : Early stopping
 - Dropout